 SFRPs can be economically mass produced.
 This makes it possible to use components made of SFRPs in cheaper cars, among other things.
 This makes the lightweight construction potential of SFRPs more accessible and suitable on a larger scale.
 Components made of SFRPs are not short-lived disposable products and can help save resources and energy over the course of their use.

-The images of oceans littered with plastics are well known and show how important concrete end-of-life solutions for plastic products are.
-Take-bake legislation and various recycling laws are increasing the likelihood that technical components made of plastics will not simply be thrown away but will be professionally reprocessed [Hop16].
+The images of oceans littered with plastics are well known and show the importance of concrete end-of-life solutions for plastic products.
+Take-back legislation and recycling laws increase the likelihood that technical components made of plastics will not simply be thrown away but will be professionally reprocessed [Hop16].
 In this respect, there is still a need for research and development for the reuse and recycling composites containing glass fibres.
 An example of material recycling can be found in cement plants, where fibreglass composites are used both energetically as a coal substitute and materially as a sand substitute.
-The development of new recycling possibilities is slowed down by the fact that it is not financially lucrative to use recycled plastics, as virgin plastics and raw fibres remain cheap.
+The development of new recycling possibilities is slowed down by the fact that it is not financially attractive to use recycled plastics, as virgin plastics and raw fibres remain cheap.
 Theoretically, fibre-reinforced plastics are well suited to be used as fuel in waste incineration plants.
 However, the glass fibres are a burden on the plants' filter systems and can vitrify the combustion chamber.
-It is also difficult to burn 100% of the material and unburnt residues often remain in the ash [Neo18].
+It is also difficult to burn 100% of the material, and unburnt residues often remain in the ash [Neo18].
 Overall, the use of SFRPs can be ecologically justified when compared to similar materials.
 However, there is still a need for research and development on end-of-life recycling solutions.

 Modelling and Predicting Material Fatigue

 Components made of SFRPs are typically exposed to cyclical, dynamic loads in use.
 In order to simplify, accelerate, and optimize the design of a new component, it is helpful to be able to make estimates about the fatigue and damage progression.
-The aim is to design components safely without compromising the lightweight potential.
+The aim is to design components that are safe, without compromising on weight.

 Setup of Fatigue Testing